unmeshjoshi/tickloom/README.md

 ---

-## Who Should Use TickLoom?
+## Who Should Use Tickloom?

-TickLoom is for you if you:
+Tickloom is for you if you:
 - Build distributed algorithms in Java
 - Need deterministic, reproducible tests
 - Want to simulate failures without non-deterministic chaos   using single-threaded event loop architecture